 - Fast heartbeat, dizziness, lightheadedness, sudden drop in blood pressure

 Allergic reactions target certain systems in the body which include the skin, stomach and intestines, the upper and lower respiratory system, and the cardiovascular system.
-An allergic reaction can range from a mild stuffy nose to trouble breathing, depending on how sensitive a person is to the food they consume.
+An allergic reaction can range from a mild stuffy nose to trouble breathing, depending on how sensitive a person is to the food they consume (eat or drink).

 - Mild allergic reactions are usually mildly uncomfortable, and affect just one system of the body.
 For example, someone with a mild allergic reaction may have a light rash or hives after eating eggs or something made with eggs.